Email to the Cloud

 - UCSF is migrating from an on premise email environment to a cloud-based email service provided by Microsoft.
 This includes email, calendars, contacts, and public folders.
 Migrating our email services to the cloud allows UCSF to maintain and improve upon existing enterprise email services without requiring heavy investments in upgrading our on-site infrastructure to meet our campus’ growing needs.
 There are many advantages to moving to a cloud based email offering, which are highlighted below.

 - How does this benefit employees?

-- Increased Storage: your email box will now have 100 GB of storage
+- Increased Storage: Cloud mailboxes have 100 GB of storage

 - Mobility: An updated web client user interface that has been optimized for tablets and smart phones, in addition to desktops and laptops.